CSE 167 - Introduction

 You will then come see a TA to get your work graded.
 This grading MUST

-be done by NOON, Wednesday, December 8.
-Grading is on a scale of 1-10.
+be done by NOON, Tuesday, December 4, and we prefer that it be done earlier.
+Grading is on a scale of 1-8 as usual.

 FOR FINAL PROJECT: